Fees and Payments

 Notice of Change of Fees

 All fees are subject to change.
 Seneca will make every effort to provide as much advance notice as possible to students when fees change.

 A non-refundable fee of $25 is charged for a formal academic appeal, for each level of appeal.
 The fee covers all matters under appeal and is payable at the Registrar's Office.

 The Mature Student Test carries a one-time charge of $55.

 English Language Institute (ELI) assessment tests are scheduled on a published date each term.
 Students who write ELI assessment tests after the published dates will be charged a late fee of $55.

-Skills Assessment/College Placement testing is administered to place admitted students in the appropriate level of mathematics and/or English.
+Skills Assessment/College Placement testing is administered to place admitted students in the appropriate level of mathematics.
 Students who write the skills assessment/college placement test(s) after the published deadline will be charged a late fee of $30.

 Courses which are audited cannot be taken for academic credit.
 There are no examination or evaluation privileges, and in no instance may credit standing be obtained for a course which has been audited.